 The type of animal exploitation that directly harms the most animals is their use for food.
-Many people have never stopped to think about this and just take it for granted that using animals for food is fine, and that animals aren’t harmed much by it.
+Due to speciesist thinking, many people have never stopped to think about this and just take it for granted that using animals for food is fine, and that animals aren’t harmed much by it.

 The reality, though, is that animals are harmed very much not only by being deprived of their lives, but also by other harms that come from the production of animal foods.